can not lock screen if X screen saver is disabled

 on OpenIndiana b147, if X screen saver has been disabled, you can not lock your screen anymore.
 Re-enable X screen saver, and now you can lock your screen.
 Screen saver should never be a requirement to lock your screen.

-Updated by Alan Coopersmith over 3 years ago
+Updated by Alan Coopersmith about 11 years ago

 I can't see how this is a bug.
 If you disable the daemon that handles screenlock in GNOME,